“Gardening has a magical quality when you are a child.”- Barbara Damrosch

 1. Alphabet Garden

-To help children learn the alphabet or just design a garden space with a fun theme, you can incorporate the alphabet into a garden in many ways:
+You can incorporate the alphabet into a garden in many ways.
+To help little ones learn the alphabet or just design a garden space with a fun theme.

 - Make signs with plant names to help kids identify what they grow and encourage them to spell correctly.

-- Children can mark out the first letter of their name in a garden plot and grow plants of their choice in the space that fits that letter’s shape.
+- Children can mark out the first letter of their name in a garden plot.
+Then grow plants of their choice in the space that fits that letter’s shape.
 Get creative with other ways to personalise a mini garden for children.
 ‘Olivia’ might choose a circular shaped pot or garden bed to represent the ‘O’ in her name.
-‘Liam’ might join two rectangular plastic planters together to form an ‘L’ and children with short names like ‘Amy’ might use a three-tiered hanging basket – with each basket containing plants starting with each letter.
+‘Liam’ might join two rectangular plastic planters together to form an ‘L’ and children with short names like ‘Amy’ might use a three-tiered hanging basket.
+Each basket could contain plants starting with each letter.

-These are just a few ideas to get kids inspired to grow an Alphabet Garden.
+These are just a few ideas to get children, families and carers inspired to grow an Alphabet Garden.

 2. Scratch & Sniff Garden

 There are a huge variety of plants that lend themselves to Sensory Gardens.
 One easy to grow plant that has a wide range of cultivars and fragrances are Scented Geraniums (or Pelargoniums).
-They have beautiful aromatic foliage and whilst some have attractive flowers, it is the leaves that make these plants so unique and special.
+They have beautiful aromatic foliage.
+Whilst some have attractive flowers, it is the leaves that make these plants so unique and special.

 - Scented leaves come in a range of shapes, patterns and colours; with some varying from pale to dark green in colour and many have fascinating textures for kids to explore – leaves can be furry, woolly, silky, smooth and even sticky!